If you’ve got 99 problems, make sure an unhappy team isn’t one.

 Ask questions that allow your team members to think about projects that have finished, projects that are ongoing and projects that are in the pipeline.

-Happy employees are 12% more productive at work, which is why it’s important to look at how they’re feeling about their entire work journey, not just the day-to-day.
+Happy employees are more productive, which is why it’s important to look at how they’re feeling about their entire work journey, not just the day-to-day.
 Making sure a recently completed project gives them a feeling of satisfaction is as important as checking in to see that they have something to look forward to.
 Good experiences all around are key to keeping them blissed out at their desk.